se2p/ScratchLog/README.md

 `scratch.fim.uni-passau.de`, you need to change the `server.servlet.context-path` in the `application.properties` file accordingly, e.g. to `/scratch1984` while the *app.url* value is `scratch.fim.uni-passau.de`.

-You will also have to make some changes to the instrumented Scratch instance:
+You also have to make some changes to the instrumented Scratch instance:
-- Change the *logging._baseUrl* in the *start()* method of `virtual-machine.js` in the instrumented `scratch-vm` to `<applicationURL>/store`.
+- Change the *logging._baseUrl* in the *start()* method of `virtual-machine.js` in the instrumented `scratch-vm` to `<app.url> + <server.servlet.context-path>/store`.
-- Change the `window.location.href` in the *handleFinishExperiment()* method in `menu-bar.jsx` in the instrumented `scratch-gui` to the application URL.
+- Change the `window.location.href` in the *handleFinishExperiment()* method in `menu-bar.jsx` in the instrumented `scratch-gui` to `<app.url> + <server.servlet.context-path>`.
 - The instrumented `scratch-gui` and `scratch-vm` need to be linked via the `npm link` setting, as described [here](https://github.com/LLK/scratch-gui/wiki/Getting-Started).

-The `schema.sql` file in `main/resources` contains the necessary database schema.
 On application startup, a first administrator is added automatically, if no other administrator could be found in the database.
 The login credentials are specified in the `UserInitialization` class.
 You should change these credentials immediately after you have logged in.

 ## Build and Deployment